- 1 pound lean ground beef

 - 1/2 teaspoon dried oregano

 - 4 medium green peppers

 - 2 tablespoons shredded cheddar cheese

 - 4 grape tomatoes, halved, optional

-- In a large nonstick skillet, cook the beef, red pepper and onion over medium heat until meat is no longer pink.
-Add garlic; cook 1 minute longer.
-Drain.
+- In a large nonstick skillet, cook the beef, red pepper, onion and garlic over medium heat until meat is no longer pink; drain.
 Stir in 1/2 cup tomatoes, chili powder, cornstarch, cumin, oregano and cayenne.
 Gradually stir in water.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 5 minutes.

 - Cut green peppers in half lengthwise; remove seeds.
 In a large kettle, cook peppers in boiling water for 3-5 minutes.
 Drain and rinse in cold water.
 Spoon about 1/3 cup beef mixture into each pepper half.